gabrielkunkel/LemonadeStand/readme.md

 (10 points): As a developer, I want to implement the SOLID design principles as well as C# best practices in my project, so that the project is as well-designed as possible.

 (10 points (5 points each)): As a developer, I want to pinpoint at least two placeswhere I used one of the SOLID design principles and discuss my reasoning, so that I can properly understand good code design.
-Minimum of two SOLID design principlesmust be used.
+Minimum of two SOLID design principles must be used.

 Bonus Points: